munificent/game-programming-patterns/book/dirty-flag.markdown

 If we change the local transform of the ship, the crow's nest, pirate, and parrot go along for the ride.
-It would be a total <span name="slide">headache</span> if, when the ship moved, we had to manually adjust the transforms of everything on it to keep them from sliding off.
+It would be a total <span name="slide">headache</span> if, when the ship moved, we had to manually adjust the transforms of all the objects on it to keep them from sliding off.

 <aside name="slide">